nus-mtp/1516/index.md

 #### What if I am going away for NOC/SEP/ATAP/etc in Semester 1.
 Can I do the same?

 No.  It is much harder for the requirement elicitation and design phases to be done as a distributed team.
 You need to be physically present and working as a co-located team for CS3283.

+#### How do we choose our projects?

+The list of available projects will be published, and you will be able to bid for the projects the week before the semester starts, by indicating your team preferences.
+Details will be provided to registered students.

+### Teaching and Learning

+CS3283 and CS3284 provide opportunities for students to experience and put into practice, the following software engineering methodologies and practices.

+* gathering of software requirements
+* writing of software requirements documentation
+* designing the architecture of a software system
+* designing the user interaction and user experience
+* evaluation of different design choices and algorithms
+* writing of software design documentation
+* developing software based on the given requirements and design
+* practicing clean coding
+* reviewing code from peers
+* developing test cases
+* using tools for static code analysis
+* using tools for automated functionality and UI testing
+* testing and evaluation of the developed software
+* planning and scheduling of project tasks
+* using revision control system and issue trackers
+* managing the a team-based software development projects

+At the end of the project, students should be able to:

+* apply rigorous and principled software development methodologies and techniques to develop user-friendly, robust, secure, and efficient software systems
+* apply appropriate mathematics and computer science principles in one or more specialization to analyze and formulate an application problem, and to design, implement, and evaluate the solution of the problems.
+* demonstrate strong communication and teamwork skills to work with and
+* contribute to a software team.

+#### Prerequisites

+The official prerequisites for MTP are CS2103 and one of the 3000-level media modules (the later requirement can be waived for non-CM students).

+Having relevant experience of the following modules, however, are extremely useful.
+Each team should have one or more students who have relevant experience related to these modules.
+Almost all software systems require an understanding of all of these fundamentals.

+* CS2102 Database Systems
+* CS2105 Introduction to Computer Networking
+* CS2106 Introduction to Operating systems
+* CS2107 Introduction to Information and System Security
+* CS3240 Interaction Design
+* CS3230 Design and Analysis of Algorithms

+Additional knowledge (such as AI) may be needed, depending on the nature and domain of the project.

+#### Workload

+CS3283 and CS3284 is 4MC each.
+Each student is expected to spend an average of 10 hours a week each semester on the project.
+Accordingly, at the end of the academic year, a team with k-member is expected to produce deliverables worthy of 260k person-hour of work.
+To put that into perspective, a 4-member team should produce a work that is equivalent to about 1.5 person-month.

+Students taking MTP are expected to plan their timetable properly to allow sufficient time to contribute to the project.

+#### Class Activities

+Each team will meet for 5 hours (consecutively) a week, for intense work sessions (think hackathon-type of intensity).
+Instructors will join every work session, at least at the beginning.
+Instructor will review and evaluate the work progress of the team (and individual students) at the work session, including conducting code review with individual students.

+We will adopt a somewhat agile methods where there is a weekly (or bi-weekly) release cycle and test-driven development where test cases will be developed (and tested) during development.

+There will be a stand up meeting at the beginning and the end of every work session.
+A Kanban board (or similar techniques) will be used to keep track of tasks and progresses.
+We will use github extensively (if the existing project does not already have a repository).

+We will also have lectures in some of the weeks for discussions and recap of various software engineering principles.